top of page

 As Chair of Obstetrics, Gynecology, and Reproductive Science for the Icahn School of Medicine at Mount Sinai and the Mount Sinai Health System, Dr. Stone has a busy consultative and clinical practice and launched the first full-fledged Rainbow Clinic for seamless end-to-end pregnancy after loss care in the United States.
 She also shares PUSH’s passion for equity and inclusion as her department’s Vice Chair for Diversity and Inclusion.

-As if her expertise in multiple gestation pregnancies, prenatal diagnosis, ultrasound, labor induction, and invasive fetal procedures weren’t enough, Dr. Stone is also President-Elect of the Society for Maternal Fetal Medicine (SMFM) and previously served on the executive committee of the American College of Obstetricians and Gynecologists (ACOG), is the co-author of Pregnancy for Dummies and The Pregnancy Bible, and has been recognized as a Top Doctor in numerous publications including New York Magazine and the New York Times for several years running.
+As if her expertise in multiple gestation pregnancies, prenatal diagnosis, ultrasound, labor induction, and invasive fetal procedures weren’t enough, Dr. Stone is also the immediate past President of the Society for Maternal Fetal Medicine (SMFM) and previously served on the executive committee of the American College of Obstetricians and Gynecologists (ACOG), is the co-author of Pregnancy for Dummies and The Pregnancy Bible, and has been recognized as a Top Doctor in numerous publications including New York Magazine and the New York Times for several years running.
 (Is there anything this woman can’t do??)

 Dr. Stone completed her residency and fellowship at the Icahn School of Medicine at Mount Sinai, and is the American champion of stillbirth prevention that we’ve all been waiting for.
 She also delivered the rainbow babies of several PUSH team members, so needless to say, we love her to pieces!